-The group of UK solar companies behind the campaign against the reduction of the subsidies for larger projects has asked the courts to quash the government’s review altogether.
+The group of UK solar companies behind the campaign against the reduction of the feed-in tariff for larger projects has asked the courts to quash the government’s review altogether.
 Read more

 The government points out that its proposed reduction in feed-in tariffs for large solar arrays will not apply retrospectively.
 Only new entrants after August 1 this year will be affected by the plans.

 The row about UK solar feed-in tariffs rumbles on.
-This morning, Energy Secretary Chris Huhne tried to persuade people in the South West that solar subsidies should not go to the kind of large-scale solar farms that are being developed in that part of the country.
+This morning, energy secretary Chris Huhne tried to persuade people in the South West that solar subsidies should not go to the kind of large-scale wind farms that are in development in that part of the country.
 Read more

 The UK government’s plan to review the scope of its feed-in tariff looks sensible.
 The scheme is there to stimulate small-scale solar energy production, the reasoning goes, so we should stop large corporations from soaking up subsidies meant for householders with panels on their roofs.

-Banks will have to supply 2 per cent of Europe’s GDP, or €2.9 trillion, to meet consumer demand for projects and technologies that tackle climate change, according to a new report from Barclays and Accenture.
+[Solar panels wind turbine] Banks will have to supply 2 per cent of Europe’s GDP, or €2.9 trillion, to meet consumer demand for projects and technologies that tackle climate change, according to a new report from Barclays and Accenture.
 Read more